 - As a critical input of revenue, bookings, and cash flow projections

-A single churn number is suitable for discussions with analysts, reporters, peers and other interested, non-operational audiences.
-However, to better inform key business decision-makers in product or service pricing, planning, packaging and marketing (among others), users employ a variety of more sophisticated churn metrics to help them understand the true performance of their organization and relative to their peers.
+SaaS churn numbers are often discussed by analysts, press, peers, and other interested audiences.
+However, to better inform key stakeholders, SaaS businesses employ a variety of more sophisticated churn metrics to help them understand the true performance of their business.

-Users should define clear terms for each relevant churn metric and measure them consistently from period to period.
-Again, this requires well-defined and agreed upon definitions and metrics for churn measurement.
-Product management should look for potentially dramatic different churn numbers by cohorts and dimensions such as these:
+SaaS businesses should define clear terms for relevant churn metrics and measure them on a consistent month to month basis.
+Again, this requires well-defined definitions and metrics for churn measurement.
+Product teams should look for dramatically different churn metrics by cohorts and dimensions such as these:

 - Churn by marketing campaign

 - Churn by promotion